Back to Blog

 The highest-value activities in Amazon advertising management are still human:

-- Making strategic decisions about budget allocation between products and objectives
+• Making strategic decisions about budget allocation between books, series, and formats

-- Interpreting anomalies that rule-based systems cannot contextualize
+• Interpreting anomalies that rule-based systems cannot contextualize (a viral TikTok mention, a negative review spike, a price-matching event)

 Automation handles the repetitive work of executing your strategy.
 You still have to have the right strategy.

-The best-performing Amazon advertising accounts are not the ones with the most sophisticated automation.
-They are the ones where smart humans use automation to scale good strategic decisions — and remain actively involved to course-correct when the market, the competition, or the business changes.
+The best-performing author advertising accounts are not the ones with the most sophisticated automation.
+They are the ones where smart authors use automation to scale good strategic decisions — and remain actively involved to course-correct when the market, the competition, or their own publishing schedule changes.

-At AZvertising, we use automation tools as part of a management process where human judgment drives strategy and automation handles execution.
-If you want advertising management that combines both, talk to our team about how we work.
+At AZvertising, we help authors use automation tools as part of a management process where human judgment drives strategy and automation handles execution.
+If you want advertising management that sells more books without burning your royalty budget, talk to our team about how we work.

 Want help applying this?